Quotations

 cretinous

-» i.e. suffering from cretinism, a condition arising from a deficiency of
+cretinism, a condition arising from a deficiency of thyroid hormone, present

-thyroid hormone, present from birth.
-A cretin is a mentally retarded dwarf with
+from birth.
+A cretin is a mentally retarded dwarf with wide-set eyes, a broad

-wide-set eyes, a broad flat nose and protruding tongue.
+flat nose and protruding tongue.

-‘not far from any one of us’
+“not far from any one of us”

 » Acts of the Apostles, 17:27.

-‘the highest does not stand without the lowest’
+“the highest does not stand

-» A maxim, often quoted by C. S. Lewis, from De imitatione
+» A maxim, often quoted by C.

-legacy of the Devotio Moderna,
+Thomas à Kempis (1380?–1471), is the most important legacy of the Devotio Moderna, a

-the late 14th century.
+in the late 14th century.
+The book preaches the virtues of humility,

-Chapter IX:
+Chapter

-A Word About Praising
+IX: A Word About Praising

 para.
 5 [but